blindsidenetworks/oae-meetups/README.md

 Copy the resulting URL value to the URL field and Secret value to the Secret field.

 ### Configurations
-The next few options are for configurating meetups based on group manager needs:
+The next few options are for configuring meetups based on group manager needs:

 **Enable recording capability** - specifies whether or not the recording feature in meetups is available